hbrbgrb/Pleasegivemea100/README.md

 I'm procrastinating doing the actual work for this flyer by typing this

-So by reading this are you helping?
+So by reading this are you helping my procrastination?

 Because if I think you're going to read this I'm going to keep typing

-I wouldn't type if you wouldn't read it
+I wouldn't keep typing if you wouldn't read it

-But are you reading
+But are you reading this?

 Idk